dblock/code.dblock.org/_posts/2013/2013-12-21-ruby-enumerable-detect-with-value.markdown

 end
 {% endhighlight %}

-I don’t think this can this be done with the current Ruby standard library without introducing a temporary variable, and _Enumerable##Lazy_ won’t help_._
+I don't think this can this be done with the current Ruby standard library without introducing a temporary variable, and _Enumerable##Lazy_ won't help_._